SNS JU – Frequently Asked Questions

 F&T portal FAQ: Funding & tenders (europa.eu)

-[…] For the purposes of the eligibility conditions, applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe will be treated as entities established in an Associated Country, if the Horizon Europe association agreement with the third country concerned applies at the time of signature of the grant agreement.
+Until association agreements start producing legal effects either through provisional application or their entry into force, transitional arrangements may apply if provided for in the particular Horizon Europe Work Programme.
+Therefore, the General Annexes apply (see section B, eligibility): […] For the purposes of the eligibility conditions, applicants established in Horizon 2020 Associated Countries or in other third countries negotiating association to Horizon Europe will be treated as entities established in an Associated Country, if the Horizon Europe association agreement with the third country concerned applies at the time of signature of the grant agreement.

 In practice, applicants from these countries should be treated as entities established in an associated country throughout the process, from admissibility and eligibility to evaluation, up until the preparation of grant agreements.
 However, if, by the time of the signature of the grant, any of these countries has not signed the association agreement to Horizon Europe, entities from that country in the selected projects will be treated as 3rd country partners.